-A television film is the best tool to bring these issues to the broadest possible audience.
-It will also allow us to draw the audience into the world of the Maya vases in a way not easily done by a book or exhibition.
-Maya images are often dense and hard to decipher for a first-time viewer.
-As in Breaking the Maya Code, we will make extensive use of digital highlighting to illuminate characters, objects and glyphs one by one as they are discussed, to draw the viewer's eye through a scene as the eye of a trained expert would move through it.
-Music, sound effects, morphing animation and other cinematic techniques will bring the events on these vases to life in a way that only film can.
-And it is only through this kind of passionate involvement that viewers will come to care about the work in ways that will change attitudes and behaviors.
-Our primary window into the world of the ancient Maya will be the vases themselves.
-Whether we are working from original vases or from rollout photographs, we will use all the vocabulary of narrative film storytelling to draw the viewer into a scene and introduce its participants and its mood: shifting camera angles and camera moves, rhythmic editing, sound effects and music.
+Our primary window into the world of the ancient Maya will be the scenes on the vases themselves.
+We will use all the vocabulary of narrative film storytelling to draw the viewer into a scene and introduce its participants and its mood: shifting camera angles and camera moves, rhythmic editing, sound effects and music.
 A formal palace scene, a stately dance, and a furious battle will each require a different pacing and approach.
 Key vase scenes will be "brought to life" through such techniques as rapid editing and morphing animation.